 We understand food insecurity is a very real problem for the communities we serve, and for some of our students.
 We've compiled some resources to help ease this burden.
+In addition, the Institute’s Financial Aid Office has financial resources available for students experiencing food insecurity.
+Please contact them if you have any questions.

 The City of Boston, Office of Food Access works to make healthy food more available and affordable.
 Here are some links for individual communities: